nla/chronicrawl/README.md

 ## Status

 Chronicrawl is in an early stage of development and is barely usable.
-Currently it can:
+Currently it:

-* keep the crawl state in an embedded H2 SQL database
+* keeps the crawl state in an embedded ~~H2~~ Sqlite SQL database (still experimenting with db options, it currently uses a fairly portable subset of SQL)
-* fetch robots.txt and discover URLs via sitemaps
+* fetches robots.txt and discover URLs via sitemaps and links
-* discover subresources by replaying captured documents to headless Chromium
+* discovers subresources by parsing HTML and also loading in Headless Chromium when script tags are detected
-* periodically revisit resources (schedule currently hardcoded)
+* periodically revisits resources (schedule currently hardcoded)
-* write WARC records (with both server not modified and identical digest dedupe)
+* writes WARC records (with both server not modified and identical digest dedupe)
-* show a primitive UI for exploring the state of the crawl and testing the browser integration
+* shows a primitive UI for exploring the state of the crawl and examining the content analysis
+* replays archived content using Pywb

 but many serious limitations still need to be addressed:

 * the main crawl loop is single-threaded
 * error handling is incomplete
-* there's no balancing of crawls against different sites
 * the revisit schedule is hardcoded
+* there's no real prioritisation system yet
-* no effort has been put into performance yet, the database doesn't even have indexes
+* only a little effort has been put into performance so far
 * it only speaks HTTP/1.0 without keep-alive
 * essential options like url scoping are missing